local-ch/lhc/README.md

   gem install lhc
 ```

-or add it to your Gemfile
+or add it to your Gemfile:

 ```ruby
   gem 'lhc'
 ```

+use it like:

 ```ruby
   response = LHC.get('http://datastore/v2/feedbacks')